niclad/eece5644/homework-1/README.md

 # Homework 1
 All the files for homework 1.
-Due September 30, 2019
+Due September 30, 2019.
+All code is written in MATLAB.
 ## Files included are:
 1. [q2p3.m](q2p3.m) _code for question 2, problem 3_
 2. [q2p3.eps](q2p3.eps) _plot for question 2, problem 3 (GitHub will not display)_